-How is the flu vaccine different from the COVID-19 vaccine?
+How is the flu vaccine different from the mRNA COVID-19 vaccines?

 “The most common way that flu vaccines are made is using an egg-based manufacturing process that has been used for more than 70 years.
 Egg-based vaccine manufacturing is used to make both inactivated (killed) vaccine (usually called the “flu shot”) and live attenuated (weakened) vaccine (usually called the “nasal spray flu vaccine”).”(1, CDC)

 “Vaccines do not need to have high effectiveness to save thousands of lives and prevent millions of disease cases.
 The popular flu shot, for example, has an effectiveness of 40–60%, according to the Centers for Disease Control and Prevention (CDC).
 [L]ooking at…vaccines that we have previously reported on, Pfizer/BioNTech boasts 95% efficacy…while the Moderna vaccine candidate reportedly has 94.1% efficacy.”
 (2, MNT)